 We want to ensure the rare disease community’s voice is heard in local, state and federal elections around the country.
 With the 2020 election season approaching, RDLA has compiled resources to assist advocates in ensuring you are all prepared to vote!

-• Ballot Initiatives – Based on your location, there may be local ballot initiatives that could affect the rare disease community.
-Ballotpedia provides a neutral analysis of ballot initiatives at the state and local level.
+- Ballot Initiatives – Based on your location, there may be state ballot initiatives that could affect the rare disease community.
+National Conference of State Legislatures provides a neutral analysis of ballot initiatives at the state and local level.